Best landing page practices For higher conversions in 2025

 - GTmetrix

-9. Design for the Right Device
+9. Design For the Right Device

 Most traffic is mobile.
 A page that doesn’t look or work well on phones is a dead end.